 What about letting the rope feed through the device to make the catch soft?

 Some climbers are capable of making a catch soft by letting rope feed through the device on purpose during the conclusion of the fall.
-This is a technique better reserved for multipitch trad climbers, who make up maybe 5% of all climbers, but 50% of internet climbing forum authors.
+In my opinion, this is a technique better reserved for multipitch trad climbers, who make up maybe 5% of all climbers, but 50% of internet climbing forum authors.

-The technique requires gloves and if you screw it up, the climber will deck.
+If you screw it up, the climber will deck, which is why people often use gloves, and you often only find the method practiced by trad and multipitch climbers who need additional methods to soften the catch.
 If you want to learn how to catch falls with this method, you should probably practice in a way that has a fail-safe until you can do it properly.

 The ATC, like the GriGri, and the many other belay machines out there, is a machine among many, geared to some situations and not others.
 If you want a cheap tube-style device for sport climbing, get a Jaws.
 (There are other tubes with added brake action, the Jaws just happens to be the best I’ve used.)
 As with all things in life, people will evangelize certain belay devices because of a lack of familiarity with the others.
 The widemouthed ATC in an unfortunate legacy, imported from a world of trad where the ATC’s weight, multi-purpose utility, and ease of braking larger diameter ropes was more useful.
-If you’re too cool for the GriGri, learn the munter hitch or the eight, or buy a tube that can catch heavy people on thin sport ropes.
+If you’re too cool for the GriGri, learn the munter hitch (which has more braking power than an ATC), or buy a tube that can catch heavy people on thin sport ropes.
 (That rope at the gym, by the way, is fatter and fuzzier, which is why catching people on an ATC may seem heretofore quite easy.)
+Or try some of the new devices coming out–the devices I’m discussing now will all be artifacts in twenty years.

 What about running toward the wall?